bertdida/twitter-quote-scraper/README.md

 - [emoji](https://github.com/carpedm20/emoji/) - used to check and ignore tweets that have an emoji
 - [unidecode](https://github.com/avian2/unidecode) - used to convert tweets' Unicode special characters to ASCII

+## Contribute

+If you have any problem, idea or suggestion, feel free to create issues and pull requests.

 ## License

 Distributed under the MIT license.
 See LICENSE for more information.